Definition

 RACI is an acronym for four roles assigned to stakeholders on any decision, task, or deliverable: Responsible (does the work), Accountable (owns the outcome and approves), Consulted (provides input before the decision), and Informed (notified after the decision).
 The matrix format maps these roles across a grid of tasks and people.

-The framework originated in project management but became a PM staple because product development inherently involves cross-functional coordination.
+The framework originated in project management and is widely referenced in the PMBOK Guide from the Project Management Institute.
+It became a PM staple because product development inherently involves cross-functional coordination.
 When a feature launch involves engineering, design, marketing, sales, legal, and support, the question "who decides?" comes up constantly.
 RACI answers it before confusion sets in.

 Why It Matters for Product Managers